panther-labs/panther/docs/gitbook/tutorials/s3-monitoring-fundamentals.md

 ![S3 Error Query](../.gitbook/assets/tutorials/s3-error-query.png)

-The output of this search can be incorporated into your Python rule above by ensuring the output does not have too many results for certain patterns.
+The output of this search can be incorporated into your Python rule above to ensure the output does not have too many results for certain patterns.

 ## Bucket Hardening

-Let's wrap up with ensuring your S3 buckets have secure configurations.
+Let's wrap up by ensuring your S3 buckets have secure configurations.
 This includes data encryption, public access blocks, bucket policies, and more.
-You may also define policies based on your internal business logic.
+You may also want to define additional policies based on your internal business logic.

-Panther can natively scan your accounts for issues to discover any low hanging fruit in your environment that could be easily exploitable.
-This also provides helpful context during an incident, because vulnerable configurations can reveal root cause to attacker behaviors.
+Panther can natively scan your accounts to discover any low hanging fruit in your environment that could be easily exploitable.
+Cloud Security scans provide helpful context during an incident because vulnerable configurations can reveal root cause to attacker behaviors.

 Follow the instructions [here](policies/scanning/README.md) to configure Cloud Security scans for a helpful baseline.